 2) Bicycles own the road, the sidewalk, and anything else they want.
 Do not try to defy a bicycle: they will run you over with a chirpy bell and a “danke shoen!”

 3) You can get pretty far here speaking English and Spanish.
-Some say even farther than if you speak German!
+Some say even farther if you speak German!

 4) Eis is the word for ice cream.
 Beyond that, you’re on your own at the ice-cream store.
 With only color as my flavor guide, I’ve ended up trying some unusual ones: yogurt-currantberry, cardamom-passionfruit, apricot-something and blueberry marshmallow, to name a few.
 All were delish.